mkassaei/moodle-tiny_embedquestion/README.md

 # The embed questions TinyMCE editor plugin

-This TinyMCE editor plugin makes it much easier to use the [embed questions filter](https://moodle.org/plugins/filter_embedquestion).
+This TinyMCE editor plugin makes it easier to use the [embed questions filter](https://moodle.org/plugins/filter_embedquestion).

 [Here is a more detailed description of the functionality](https://github.com/moodleou/moodle-filter_embedquestion/blob/master/internaldoc/functionality.txt).